 Liquidity risk is the risk that the Society will be unable to meet its commitments when they fall due.
 The ALCO assists the Society's management and the Board to manage this risk.
-Responsibility for the daily management of the risk, including the monitoring of both retail and wholesale funding, lies with the Treasurer, within the prudent frameworks of the Individual Liquidity Adequacy Assessment and the Treasury Policy Statement.
+Responsibility for the daily management of the risk, including the monitoring of both retail and wholesale funding, lies with the Treasurer, within the prudent frameworks of the Individual Liquidity Adequacy Assessment Process (ILAAP) and the Financial Risk Management Policy.
 Monthly, the balance sheet is stress tested to confirm that the Group can withstand normal and extreme cash outflows.

-The Society's savings and current account balances are marginally lower than its mortgage balances and excluding FLS funding, it has a relatively low level of wholesale funding compared to its peers.
-Its proportion of deposits and other borrowings not in the form of shares held by individuals, was 17.50% of share and deposit liabilities at 31 March 2016, but out of a total of £342 million, £215 million was related to drawdowns from the FLS, and well over half of the remainder was from retail customers, principally small and medium sized businesses located within the Society's operating area.
-This means that the Society's dependence upon the financial markets for funding is relatively limited.
+The Society's savings and current account balances are marginally lower than its mortgage balances and excluding FLS funding, it has a relatively low level of wholesale funding compared to many of its peers.
+Its proportion of deposits and other borrowings not in the form of shares held by individuals, was 14.89% of share and deposit liabilities at 31 March 2017, but out of a total of £305 million, £190 million was related to drawdowns from the FLS, and over £90 million was from retail business customers, principally small and medium sized enterprises located within the Society's operating area.
+This means that the Society's dependence upon the financial markets for funding is currently relatively limited.